August in Kalymnos

 One of the following days, I found this nice tavern next to Pothia's port.
 I wanted to go inside as there was a big interesting folklore painting on the wall with the city of Pothia and a huge sponge diver at the front looking like a spirit in the sky, overlooking the city.

 Inside, there was Nikitas, the owner of the tavern with an interesting tattoo of St. George on one of his arms.
 I met with him and heard his story.

 It was easy to spot his tattoo as he had no shirt on, while he was working and preparing the place for the evening.
 I asked him to make a coffee for me and got his trust gradually.
 When I had first got inside, he didn't want to have his picture taken.

 After some time he felt much better so I took some pictures of him and his interesting place.

 She was kind enough to make a traditional dish "Fylla", which is stuffed vine leaves with minced meat and rice, and also posed at her kitchen and outside her home for a picture.

 Finally, I made a portrait of Xanthippi's husband, Dimitris, who used to be a vessel accountant and really amazed me with his generic encyclopedic knowledge.
-I made his portrait when he was sitting at his chair, next to the piano where he takes his greek coffee after lunch.
+I made his portrait when he was sitting in his chair, next to the piano where he takes his greek coffee after lunch.

 I also tried to play the piano, but it was off-tune so I didn't manage to hold one.
 Even so, I guess out politeness, I enjoyed the family's applause and the curtain closed in Kalymnos.